 Blaine has performed at coffeehouses and dives to numerous to mention as well as Seattle’s Bumbershoot Arts Festival, the Northwest Folklife Festival, the Seattle ‘Out-To-Lunch’ Concert Series, the Woodland Park Zoo concerts, the Local Artist Series at the Whidbey Island Center for the Arts in Langley, WA, Artichoke Music in Portland, OR, Kerrville Folk Festival, Kerrville, TX, and the famous Passim’s in Boston.

-Her music has been heard on radio stations KPLU, KBCS, KUOW, KSER, KPTZ, WUMB/Boston and KWPA and can be purchased on the iTunes App, CDBaby, Amazon and Bandcamp.
+Her music has been heard on radio stations KPLU, KBCS, KUOW, KSER, KPTZ, WUMB/Boston and KWPA and can be purchased on the iTunes App and at CDBaby, Amazon and Bandcamp.